 N 10°56’48.2″ E 103°47’42.1″

-Luckily, this ugly stretch terminates near the village of Prey Nob, where, despite what google says, there are quite a few guesthouses and finally a decent restaurant inside the gas station before the crossroad.
+Luckily, this ugly stretch terminates near the village of Prey Nob, where, despite what Google says, there are quite a few guesthouses and finally a decent restaurant inside the gas station before the crossroad.

 And indeed the road splits here, the Highway 4 leading south-west to busy Sihanoukville, the new resort town of Cambodia.
 As you may guess we skip that and head East instead, following National Highway 3, to Kampot.

 The traffic lightens noticeably, finally, on the left, the Bokor cliffs emerge in their majesty.
-Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of flat road there are basically no places to get drinks or food.
+Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of the flat road there are basically no places to get drinks or food.